The Chances of Finding Alien Life on Jupiter’s Moon Europa Just Shot Way Up

 The researchers believe the same mechanism accounts for the double ridges on Europa—meaning the icy shell is dynamic, permeable, and perhaps rife with shallow bodies of liquid water.

 Culberg cautioned that we won’t be able to confirm any of this until we’ve had a chance to actually study Europa directly.
-That will likely occur in the next decade: NASA is planning to launch an orbiting probe called Europa Clipper in October 2024, and it should arrive at the Jovian moon in April 2030.
-It will be armed with an ice-penetrating radar that will be critical at telling us more about Europa’s icy shell—and should help uncover whether or not Europa really is our best chance to look for alien life in the solar system.
+That will likely occur in the next decade: NASA is planning to launch an orbiting probe called Europa Clipper in October 2024, and it should arrive on Europa in April 2030.
+It will be armed with an ice-penetrating radar that will be critical at telling us more about Europa’s icy shell—and should help uncover whether Europa really is our solar system’s best bet for supporting life.